ImplicitLayer/.github/profile/README.md

 **ImplicitLayer** is a Data Science and Machine Learning company developing intelligent solutions for financial analysis and Natural Language Processing (NLP).

-Our technology can **identify market trends, analyze financial risk, build algorithmic strategies and extract useful information from textual data** such as news, reports and social media.

 ![](https://user-images.githubusercontent.com/124924248/218569391-b0d95c73-aa78-48e9-8c05-8913daeff8f7.gif)

 ## Our technologies